 Grants typically follow five major steps.
 The first two are considered pre-award, and OSP typically plays a critical role in these steps.
-The last three steps are post-award, and GCA and the Office of Financial Management are typically responsible for overseeing these steps.
+The last three steps are post-award, and GCA and the Office of Financial Management are typically responsible for overseeing most of these steps.

 1. Find funding- The UW has several resources to help you locate funding opportunities.

 2. Proposal Development- This step requires coordination between many different units to prepare, approve, and submit the proposal package.

 3. Award Set-up- OSP receives the award notification, and GCA sets up the budget.